-Here are four ways to leverage social media influencers to discover a new audience:
+Here are ways to leverage social media influencers to discover a new audience:

 Discover influencers in your industry

 It all begins from here when you want to leverage social media influencers to get more reach.
-What you need to do is figure out a way to discover influencers in the specific industry.
-Most of you would get started with doing Google searches, which is okay, but it doesn’t guarantee that the content you’d stumble upon is from an influencer.
+First, you need to find a way to discover influencers in a specific industry.
+Most of you would get started by doing Google searches, which is okay, but it doesn’t guarantee that the content you’d stumble upon is from an influencer.
 Let’s admit that search engines are open to everyone — an article from a rookie blogger could beat any top blogger or social media influencer.

-Setting up Google Alerts could also help in discovering influencers in your industry.
-What it does is that it keeps an eye on the specific keywords and when those keywords appear in the content titles, the system sends an alert to the subscribers via email.
+It keeps an eye on the specific keywords, whenever they appear in the content titles, the system sends an alert to the subscribers via email.

-Once you discover a few influencers in your industry, don’t reach out to them directly for a favor.
+Once you discover a few influencers in your industry, don’t contact them directly for a favor.
 Instead, keep it slow.
-Make sure that you start following them on Twitter or Instagram, respond to their posts, consume their content, share their work, and more importantly, actively engage with them on social media.
+Make sure you start following them on Twitter or Instagram, respond to their posts, consume their content, share their work, and, more importantly, actively engage with them on social media.

-Social media influencers would be skeptical to respond to your offering even if it’s a paid work if they have no idea about you or your business.
-Most sponsorship deals happen through sponsorship platforms and PR agencies.
-So connecting through social media and starting a communication before reaching out for a sponsorship offer would have been a lot better.
+Social media influencers would be skeptical to respond to your offering, even if it’s paid work if they have no idea about you or your business.
+In addition, most sponsorship deals happen through sponsorship platforms and PR agencies.

-The reason brands want to leverage social media influencers is that they have a strong connection with their audience.
-When an influencer shares a product or cause or event, a big segment of the loyal fans respond to it actively, and it does make a lot of difference.
+Hence, connecting through social media and starting communication before reaching out for a sponsorship offer would have been much better.
+Brands want to leverage social media influencers because they have a strong connection with their audience.
+When an influencer shares a product or event, a significant segment of the loyal fans responds to it actively, making a lot of difference.

 For example, Casey Neistat, a YouTube celebrity, once shared the story of his mailman who needed money for his sister’s medication in his video.
-He also created a GoFundMe campaign for that UPS-guy.
-Casey’s fans poured in thousands of dollars into the campaign and helped the man, which proves the point of the loyal fans’ relationship with their favorite influencers.
+He also created a GoFundMe campaign for that UPS guy.
+Casey’s fans poured in thousands of dollars into the drive and helped the man, which proves the point of the loyal fans’ relationship with their favorite influencers.

 The number of followers doesn’t always matter in influencer marketing.
 The depth, however, counts in some cases.
-Kevin Kelly’s widely popular article “1000 true fans” discusses similar plan-of-action.
+Kevin Kelly’s widely popular article “1000 true fans” discusses a similar action plan.

-According to Kevin, all you need is 1000 true fans to make things or make things happen for you.
-He explains in the article that every creator doesn’t need to get 1,000 superfans — maybe, your 500 loyal fans could be worthy of someone else’s 1,000 fans.
+According to Kevin, all you need is 1000 true fans to make things happen for you.
+However, he explains in the article that every creator doesn’t need to get 1,000 superfans — maybe, your 500 loyal fans could be worthy of someone else’s 1,000 fans.

-It comes to the loyalty, affection, and connection with the loyal audience.
-Getting closer to your loyal audience is a two-way street.
+It comes to loyalty, affection, and connection with the loyal audience.
+Getting closer to your dedicated audience is a two-way street.
 Not only do you need to find your loyal audience, but you should also design the pathway so that they also find you.

-As far as influencer marketing is concerned, it’s necessary to opt for the social media influencers that have a deeper connection with their audience.
-When the goal is to discover a new audience through social media influencers, then the brands must handpick social media influencers that dominate the certain space on the market.
+As far as influencer marketing is concerned, it’s necessary to opt for social media influencers with a deeper connection with their audience.
+When the goal is to discover a new audience through social media influencers, the brands must handpick social media influencers that dominate a specific space on the market.

-The famous YouTuber PewDiePie who dominated YouTube with the highest number of subscribers for a long time has an audience that is either interested in gaming or memes.
-He puts out gaming videos, meme reactions videos, and sit-down videos on certain topics.
+The famous YouTuber PewDiePie, who dominated YouTube with the highest number of subscribers for a long time, has an audience that is either interested in gaming or memes.
+He puts out gaming videos, meme reactions videos, and sit-down videos on specific topics.
 His loyal fan base loves his reactions during the gameplay.
-He is funny and smart, and that’s why has been able to develop a connection with a huge audience worldwide.
+He is funny and smart, which is why he has developed a connection with a vast audience worldwide.

 When Liza Koshy and David Dobrik broke up, it took the internet by storm.
-It got a lot of attention from the fans, which led to finding more fans on the internet.
+It got a lot of attention from the fans, leading to more internet fans.
 Publications wrote articles, YouTube channels talked about them, and Twitterati tweeted about them for days.
 So it shows a strong connection between these creators with their audience.

 The number of fans may not always matter, as said before.
 The reason is that social media algorithms work strangely.
-If your 80 of your 100 YouTube subscribers watch your videos, 50 of them like it, 30 of them comment on YouTube, and 15 of them share on Facebook and Twitter.
-YouTube is going to bump your video up and show it to a bunch of new people.
-If the reaction from the new audience is somewhat similar, YouTube would continue to put forth your video to the new audiences.
-In a matter of days, you could reach to 5,000 YouTube subscribers.
+Suppose 80 of your 100 YouTube subscribers watch your videos, 50 of them like it, 30 comments on YouTube, and 15 shares on Facebook and Twitter.
+YouTube will bump your video up and show it to a bunch of new people.
+If the reaction from the new audience is somewhat similar, YouTube will continue to post your video to the new audience.
+In a matter of days, you could reach 5,000 YouTube subscribers.
 That’s how it works.

 Connect your brand’s story with influencers

-There is no doubt that influencers remain a center point of the attention of the audience.
+There is no doubt that influencers remain the center point of the audience’s attention.
 As long as they’re getting attention from the viewers and followers, they’re in business.
-It opens up opportunities not just for influencers, but also for the brands who are looking for the new audience.
-Brands write hefty checks to the influencers to work with them because they know that they’re going to cash in on the attention of the influencer.
+It opens up opportunities not just for influencers, but also for the brands looking for a new audience.
+Brands write hefty checks to the influencers to work with them because they know that they will cash in on the influencer’s attention.

-There is a huge difference between running a video ad on Facebook to talk about your product features and working with a social media influencer discussing the industry’s norms and infusing your product into the conversation.
-Even though, it’s compulsory in some countries to clarify the sponsorship or paid deals in the video or article, which doesn’t hurt the outcome of the collaboration.
-The reason is that people are interested in the conversation between social media influencer and the interviewer so they’d stick around.
+There is a vast difference between running a video ad on Facebook to discuss your product features, working with a social media influencer to discuss the industry’s norms, and infusing your product into the conversation.
+Even though it’s compulsory in some countries to clarify the sponsorship in the video or article, which doesn’t hurt the outcome of the collaboration.
+The reason is that people are interested in the conversation between social media influencers and the interviewer, so they’d stick around.
 It only happens because people can be connected to the influencer’s story in real life.

-When a brand plays a role in making a difference in a social media influencer’s life, it directly becomes a part of the equation.
-It doesn’t necessarily mean writing a bigger check to the social media celebs, but instead, it could be about the nicest conversation, a pleasant surprise, or making-a-wish-come-true type of experience.
+When a brand makes a difference in a social media influencer’s life, it directly becomes a part of the equation.
+It doesn’t necessarily mean writing a more extensive check to the social media celebs.
+But instead, it could be about the most agreeable conversation, a pleasant surprise, or a making-a-wish-come-true type of experience.

 Social media isn’t limited to YouTube or Twitter now.
 There are dozens of social media platforms that have millions of top performers.
-There are so many platforms with geographic implications that make them inaccessible or irrelevant to the rest of the world.
-For instance, WeChat, QQ, DouYin, and Baidu are the Chinese alternatives to Facebook, WhatsApp, TikTok, and Google respectively.
+So many platforms with geographic implications make them inaccessible or irrelevant to the rest of the world.
+For instance, WeChat, QQ, DouYin, and Baidu are the Chinese alternatives to Facebook, WhatsApp, TikTok, and Google, respectively.

-It’s highly likely that you might not be familiar with social media influencers that are on different social media networks.
-When the idea is to leverage social media influencers to discover the new audience, then one needs to hop on different social media platforms to hunt down the opportunities for exposure.
+Likely, you might not be familiar with social media influencers on different social media networks.
+When leveraging social media influencers to discover a new audience, one needs to hop on various social media platforms to hunt down the opportunities for exposure.

-The famous American TV and film star Jennifer Aniston recently joined Instagram and she got over 1 million followers in the first 24 hours.
-She has already crossed 10 million followers on Instagram in a matter of days.
-So it’s unbelievably true that people on social media reacts to stuff aggressively.
-Moreover, it also tells us that when you have got attention, nothing could stop you from dominating the space.
+The famous American TV and film star Jennifer Aniston recently joined Instagram, and she got over 1 million followers in the first 24 hours.
+She has already crossed 10 million followers on Instagram in a few days.
+So it’s unbelievably true that people on social media react to stuff aggressively.
+Moreover, it also tells us that nothing can stop you from dominating the space when you have got attention.

-Maybe, your next social media influencer is right now making TikTok videos or reacting to a video or traveling & documenting the journey through a video camera.
-To find those influencers, you must start doing experimentation with different collaborators until you find a list of influencers that understand your brand core values.
+Maybe, your next social media influencer is right now making TikTok videos or reacting to a video, or traveling & documenting the journey through a video camera.
+To find those influencers, you must start experimentation with different collaborators until you find a list of influencers that understand your brand’s core values.

-Your goal is to get in touch with such influencers’ audiences through collaborations with those social media influencers.
+You aim to get in touch with such influencers’ audiences through collaborations with those social media influencers.
 When you add value-factor for the audience in the whole deal, it becomes even better.
-For instance, you send your product to the influencer to use and review, gift a fully-paid travel package, or work on a special video, all these things fascinate the audience.
+For instance, you send your product to the influencer to use and review, gift a fully-paid travel package, or work on a particular video; all these things fascinate the audience.